Thursday, July 17, 2025

 A Magus stripped of flame, cast from the sacred pyre,

-My robe was woven grief, my staff a splintered spire.
+My robe was woven in grief, my staff a playful snake.

 II.